mccurdyc/crain/README.md

 ## Overview

-crain provides a way to construct projects from opinionated, composable templates.
+:construction_site: Language-agnostic project construction from opinionated, composable templates.

+### Goals

-My goal with this project, specifically with the templates is to "document" the opinions that I have in the form of templates that can be shared and used by others or minimally, referenced in code reviews.
+My goal with this project, specifically with the templates is to "document" the opinions that I currently hold, in the form of templates that can be shared and used by others or minimally, be used as a reference.
 While these opinions are my own, they have absolutely been influenced by the work of others.

+### Non-goals

+TODO

 ## Installing